 One downside of living in Taylor is that it can take a long time to commute to work.
 In Taylor, the average commute to work is 33.82 minutes, which is quite a bit higher than the national average.

-The citizens of Taylor are slightly less educated than the national average of 21.84% for the average city or town: 13.86% of adults in Taylor have a bachelor's degree or advanced degree
+The percentage of adults in Taylor with college degrees is slightly lower than the national average of 21.84% for all communities.
+13.86% of adults in Taylor have a bachelor's degree or advanced degree.

 The per capita income in Taylor in 2022 was $30,885, which is lower middle income relative to Nebraska and the nation.
 This equates to an annual income of $123,540 for a family of four.
 However, Taylor contains both very wealthy and poor people as well.